jirotubuyaki/ThunderBayesR/README.md

   ・ iteration : an iteration integer.

 Let’s return be:
-  ・ z_result : a vector expresses cluster numbers for each data i.
+  ・ z_result : a vector denotes the number of a cluster for each data i.

 ### Visualization Method